calebzulawski/calebzulawski.com/_projects/string2string.md

 String2String is an extremely inexpensive method of digitizing writing on a blackboard.
-It was originally devised as a [HackCooper 2015](http://pioneer.cooper.edu/2015/02/21/hack-cooper-2015/) hackathon project with two of my classmates, where it was originally built for under $40.
+It was originally devised as a [HackCooper 2015](http://pioneer.cooper.edu/2015/02/21/hack-cooper-2015/) hackathon project with two of my classmates, where it was built for under $40.
 We received several awards, tech press coverage, and even presented to the U.S. Secretary of State and Chinese Vice Premier in Beijing.

 Technical details